 When Repair Is Best

-In most cases, furnace problems can be easily diagnosed and repaired by a NATE-certified, HVAC professional.
+In most cases, furnace problems can be easily diagnosed and repaired by a ACE-certified, HVAC professional.
 If your furnace is new—i.e., less than 10 years of system life — it stands a very good chance that any issues it experiences can be solved through repair.
 On top of that, if your furnace is still heating your Rochester area home efficiently (your HVAC professional can help you determine this), then it is still likely and more affordable to repair it.
 Usually, as long as you are not seeing a trending increase in your heating bills with constant usage and your home is not having issues with uneven heating, your furnace is deemed operationally sound.
 Conventional wisdom regarding furnace repairs is that as long as the repairs you need are less than one-third of the cost of a new heating system and your furnace is in the first half of its predicted lifetime, repair is likely your best choice.
 Don’t forget that even if you are experiencing a drop in heating efficiency, there are other routes you can explore before considering replacing your furnace.
 Talk to your HVAC professional about upgrading your thermostat or checking the integrity of your Rochester home’s ductwork to see if he thinks these enhancement could boost the efficiency of your furnace.
 Talk to Strogen's Service Experts about scheduling regular furnace maintenance, which will ensure your furnace is in top condition and help you prevent further repairs or drops in efficiency.

 When Replacement Is Best